 Madame de Pompadour, courtesan, adequately cushioned while posing for the painter François Boucher.
 The inclusion of a book says something about the time.

 France was large in territory.
 In population it had around 19 million in 1700 – more than three times the population of England, perhaps six times the population of the United Netherlands, and six times the number of Finns and Swedes ruled by the king of Sweden.
-And the greatness of France benefited from Italy and Germany being divided lands, and from Spain's decline as a great power.
+Neighboring France, the Italians and Germans were fragmented politically, and France was benefitting from Spain's decline as a great power.

-France had a lot of land suitable for farming, and farmers in France had access to information about improvements in farming by the Dutch.
+France had a lot of land suitable for farming, and farmers in France had the benefit of information about Dutch improvements in farming.
 But with a rise in population, farming families in France had been dividing the lands among their sons, and this left farming families struggling on too few acres.
 Joyce Appleby adds that France "lacked what England had in abundance, a network of rivers and canals to carry grain shipments."
-She writes of a "byzantine maze of feudal privileges" that made the transportation of goods so difficult that people in one region could almost starve while grain was abundant in another region.
-(Appleby, The Relentless Revolution, p.
-84)
+She writes of a "byzantine maze of feudal privileges" that made the transportation of goods so difficult that people in one region could almost starve while grain was abundant in another region. note31

 In France, writes Appleby, "arcane laws bogged down would-be entrepreneurs.
-Laborers and peasants had privileges that frustrated economic development."
-(Appleby, p.
-156)
+Laborers and peasants had privileges that frustrated economic development." note32

 The policies of the monarchy and aristocrat landlords discouraged improvement of farming techniques.
 As the price of food rose, rather than leaving a little wealth with the farmers, the monarchy increased taxes on the farmers, and landlords revived their feudal privileges and siphoned off what wealth they could from their penurious farmer-tenants.